nanobox-io/nanobox-guides/articles/ruby/sinatra/add-a-database.md

 gem "pg"
 ```

-Make sure to run `nanobox run bundle install` to install any new gems.
+Run `nanobox run bundle install` to install any new gems.

-**HEADS UP**: This may take a little extra time as it's likely going to be provisioning your database as well.

 ## Test